mzia-s/CAP/README.md

 ---

-## Modeling with PSRT-based features using CAP pipeline
+### I. Modeling with PSRT-based features using CAP pipeline

 Codes can be provided upon request.